kin-labs/rewards-engine/improvement-proposals/ghost_kre_3_1.md

 </ol>

 ## Implementation
-It is reommended that this KIP be expedited to be approved by the Kin Foundation and enacted immediately, possibly along with KRE 3.0 if appropriate.
+It is recommended that this KIP be expedited to be approved by the Kin Foundation and enacted immediately, possibly along with KRE 3.0 if appropriate.